cypress-io/cypress/docs/source/guides/integrating-cypress/environment-variables.md

 - Export as `CYPRESS_*`
 - Pass in the CLI as `--env`

 Don't feel obligated to pick just one method.
-It is common to use one strategy for local development but another when running in [CI](https://on.cypress.io/continuous-integration).
+It is common to use one strategy for local development but another when running in {% url 'CI' continuous-integration %}.

 When your tests are running, you can use the {% url `Cypress.env` env %} function to access the values of your environment variables.